nodejs/node/doc/api/cluster.markdown

 worker exits gracefully, is killed, or is disconnected manually (such as with worker.disconnect()).

-There may be a delay between the `disconnect` and `exit` events.
+There may be a delay between the `'disconnect'` and `'exit'` events.
 These events can be used to detect if the process is stuck in a cleanup or if there are long-living connections.